 As the name would suggest, it often resembles gunpowder or coffee grounds.
 The color is usually dark grey or solid black but may also contain white or black specks.
 Because of its increased solubility versus black tar heroin, it is easier to inject, and its relatively lower cost may contribute to its popularity among some users.

 Scramble is a mixture of brown or white powder heroin and other substances packed into a gelatin capsule.
-It may contain a wide range of fillers, including lactose, quinine, fentanyl, crushed opioid pills, and benzodiazepines.
+It may contain many filters, including lactose, quinine, fentanyl, crushed opioid pills, and benzodiazepines.
 A scramble is a widespread form of heroin in Baltimore.